wizzar/bloodstoneMapReader/README.md

 The second byte indicates the color of the pixel.
 The value corresponds to a unique color value stored on a table (colorTable.bin file).
 There are 251 possible colors.

 The meaning of the third byte is unknown at the moment, but it's probably related to some sort of flag for special objects or textures on a tile.
+Here is a list of known third bytes:

+FF
+64
+78
+82
+7D
+6E
+87
+8C
+B4
+C8
+96
+FE
+FA
+9D
+F5

 ### The color table
 I was able to dig out a table of colors from the executable and find a pattern in how they are loaded.
 Each entry on the table is 24 bytes long, but only a few of the bytes represents the actual color.